edgiese/dotvim/README.md

 If you setup Vundle correctly, this will now download all the plugins!

-# Install instructions on Linux/Mac

-### 1. Downlod the repository into your .vim folder

-	git clone git://github.com/johndgiese/dotvim.git ~/.vim

-### 2. Create a symbolic link to your vimrc

-	ln -s ~/.vim/vimrc ~/.vimrc

-You may wonder why not just copy vimrc up a directory and name it .vimrc?
-By moving it up a directory we would take it out of the repository, and would no longer be able to track changes.

-Note that I don't use a gvimrc file, instead I use an if statement in my vimrc that allows me to run gui stuff when appropriate, this keeps all my settings in a single file.

-### 3. Update a directory in the vimrc
-You need to update a single directory in your vimrc (the line is towards the top of the file)

-### 4. Run BundleInstall
-You should already have vundle installed, go into vim and type:

-    :BundleInstall

-If you setup Vundle correctly, this will now download all the plugins!

-### 5. Plugin Dependencies

-Ctags is a program that parses your code and generates links between files.
-Ctags is used by a few plugins that I have, and they will complain if you don't have them installed.
-You can remove the plugins, but I reccomend trying to install ctags.
-It is super useful.
-You can read about it [here](http://ctags.sourceforge.net/)

-    sudo get-apt install ctags

-If you want to use the vipy plugin you will need to install ipython and pyzmq, and finally run another batch script, as described in the install instructions [here](https://github.com/johndgiese/vipy).
-Basically it is:

-    sudo apt-get install python-ipython
-    sudo apt-get install python-pyzmq

-If any of the plugins give you trouble, you can comment them out in your vimrc.

 # How this vim setup differs from normal vim